Nerwyn/material-rounded-theme/README.md

 #### Alternate Schemes and Contrast

-In addition to the modern Android color scheme, the [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) several alternate schemes.
+In addition to the modern Android color scheme, [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) offers several alternate schemes.
 You can use these schemes by creating helper template sensors similar to the base color sensors above with the name `material_you_scheme`.

 | Name        | Description                                                                                                                                                                                                                                                                                                                                                                                                             |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |